Due to an explosion of information, it sometimes takes longer to sift and find pertinent data than it does to read it!

 2. Staying flexible is also key.
 I recommend very consistent stretching that is slow and controlled…no bouncing or ballistic moves.
 This stretching could also include moderate yoga.

 Paul Boisvert, Ph.D., Coach Poids Sante – Paulboisvert.qc.ca

 My Top 2 fitness advices for seniors are

-Yoga is a great exercise routine for elderly because it helps to strengthen muscles, improve equilibrium, manage stress and take care of yourself, which are all aspects that could be beneficial for a balance life and healthy lifestyle in seniors.
+Yoga is a great exercise routine for the elderly because it helps to strengthen muscles, improve equilibrium, manage stress and take care of yourself, which are all aspects that could be beneficial for a balanced life and healthy lifestyle in seniors.